 Hiking in Lake Lure and Chimney Rock

-Chimney Rock and Lake Lure are just 30 minutes up the road from Hendersonville, a perfect way to extend your trip.
+Chimney Rock and Lake Lure are just 30 minutes up the road, a perfect way to extend your trip to include some of the best hikes near Hendersonville, NC.

 If you decide to stay overnight, the Hickory Falls Guesthouse is good for those on a budget, convenient to all the sites and with clean, comfortable rooms.
 For a little more upscale option, the Broad River Inn lets you stay in the heart of downtown Chimney Rock, so you can roll out of bed for the made-to-order complimentary breakfast and a stroll along Main Street.